sharu725/ashwath/_posts/2018-06-27-javascript_3.md

 ---
 layout: post
-title:  20180627 javascript_3
+title:  20180627 Javascript_3
 description: This is things that I learned.
-These are basic content about javascript.
+These are basic content about Javascript.
              (window, Element)
-categories: javascript
+categories: Javascript
 date: 2018-06-27
 author: PaulLee